Role of Scripps College Responsible Employees

 After the Title IX Coordinator is Informed

-If you have questions about what to do or whether you have to report a particular circumstance, please contact Sally Steffen, the Scripps Title IX coordinator, via email or phone at (909) 607-7142.
-You may discuss a situation with Sally without revealing identifying information.
+If you have questions about what to do or whether you have to report a particular circumstance, please contact the Scripps Title IX Coordinator, via email or phone at (909) 607-7142.
+You may discuss a situation with the Title IX Coordinator without revealing identifying information.

 List of Scripps College Responsible Employees

 Responsible employees include individuals with any of the following positions or substantially similar positions or job duties:

 - The Title IX Coordinator and Deputy Title IX Coordinators

 - All instructors, including full-time faculty, part-time faculty, teaching lab assistants, and language assistants